What is a Used Vehicle Information Package (UVIP) In Ontario

 - It is a charitable donation to a licensed religious or benevolent organization

 - A vehicle is sold or transferred to a hospital, local service board, municipality, school board, university, or college

 - It is a prize for registered lotteries or raffles

 - It is purchased from a registered motor vehicle dealer

 What Information Do I Need to Request a Used Vehicle Information Package?

 Both online and in person, you will be required to provide the following information to request the UVIP for a used car or vehicle:

-- A vehicle identification number (VIN), or a licence plate number of a used vehicle
+- A vehicle identification number (VIN), or a license plate number of a used vehicle

-- Your Ontario driver’s licence number or registrant identification number (RIN),
+- Your Ontario driver’s license number or registrant identification number (RIN),

 - Your name and address